-Integral abutments typically adhere to two design concepts: low and high degrees of restraint.
-The former treats the superstructure as hinged at the abutments, minimizing frame action and cost.
 The latter, ideal for slender superstructures or larger spans, partly restrains horizontal member rotation with stiff vertical members, a common approach in Germany.

-Both concepts are achievable with sheet pile abutments: low restraints (25-45%) with AZ sheet piles and high restraints (75%) with combined walls.
-With thousands of highway bridges slated for replacement, innovative solutions for swift erection with minimal traffic disruption are imperative.
+Both concepts are achievable with sheet pile abutments: low restraints (25-45 %) with AZ sheet piles and high restraints (75 %) with combined walls.
+With thousands of highway bridges slated for replacement, innovative solutions for swift erection with minimal traffic disruption

 6.2.
-Structural Health Monitoring
+Structural health monitoring

-Structural Health Monitoring of bridges has become a crucial concern in today's world.
+Structural health monitoring of bridges has become a crucial concern in today's world.

-In response to this growing concern, ArcelorMittal has introduced the concept of SmartSheetPile [23].
+In response to this growing concern, ArcelorMittal has introduced the concept of SmartSheetPile [24].
 This innovative approach involves equipping sheet piles with sensors and utilizing Digital Twin and AI technologies for real time monitoring and alerting (Fig. 13).
 This solution not only enhances the safety and availability of infrastructures but also makes them more cost-effective across a wide range of project applications.
 The SmartSheetPile solution helps reducing maintenance costs, optimizing the use of structures and preventing catastrophic and accidental failures.

-The introduction of SmartSheetPile offers a significant advantage for ArcelorMittal's Mobility Infrastructures
+The introduction of SmartSheetPile offers a significant advantage for ArcelorMittal's Mobility Infrastructures are imperative.
 This concept not only reduces construction costs and traffic interference but also minimizes life cycle costs and enhances construction quality sustainably.
-With steel production under the XCarb® label by ArcelorMittal, the environmental impact is further mitigated, aligning with responsible sourcing, circular economy principles, and sustainable public procurement practices [22].
+With steel production under the XCarb® label by ArcelorMittal, the environmental impact is further mitigated, aligning with responsible sourcing, circular economy principles, and sustainable public procurement practices [23].